 Joined SpaceX Fleet: 2019

-During recovery operations, two recovery ships are required to be able to catch both fairing halves because the halves descend at the same time in different locations.
-Prior to Ms. Chief, Ms. Tree would try to catch one fairing half and then go hunting for the other, which would hopefully be floating on the ocean surface nearby.
+During fairing catch operations, two recovery ships were required to be able to catch both halves because each descended at the same time in different locations.
+Prior to Ms. Chief, Ms. Tree would attempt to catch one fairing half and then go hunting for the other, which would hopefully be floating on the ocean surface nearby.

 Ms. Chief had a difficult introduction to mission operations.
 During her debut mission in November 2019, the vessel encountered heavy seas and was forced to abandon the recovery attempt because engineers were concerned about the structural integrity of the net system.
 On her first full mission – JCSAT-18 – the vessel suffered some minor damage to her net structure and was taken out of service for a few weeks whilst repairs were made.